Osborne courts Chinese investment in high-speed rail

-LONDON Chancellor George Osborne will open bidding during a visit to China on Thursday on 12 billion pounds of contracts to build a high-speed rail line, the latest effort to bring Chinese cash to Britain.
+LONDON Chancellor of the Exchequer George Osborne will open bidding during a visit to China on Thursday on 12 billion pounds of contracts to build a high-speed rail line, the latest effort to bring Chinese cash to Britain.

 Osborne will also seek Chinese backing for 24 billion pounds of investment projects in northern England.